hclent/CreoleVal/README.md

 * [`nlg/`] Add links and experiments for KriolMorisiyen MT
 * [`Appendix/`] Adding more documentation, with analysis of experiments
 * Generally, add the scripts to make it clear what data is left over to train CreoleLM's with, without cross-contaminating

-* Make sure there are no hard-coded paths
+### Getting Started

-#### Natural Language Understanding (`/nlu`)
+#### Natural Language Understanding (`./nlu`)

-Machine comprehension, relation classification, UDPoS, NER, NLI, sentiment analysis, and tatoeba challenge.
+Datasets, training and inference scripts for NLU tasks such as:
+- Machine Comprehension (`./nlu/mctest/`)
+- Relation Classification(`./nlu/relation_classification/`),
+- UDPoS,
+- NER,
+- NLI
+- Sentiment Analysis
+- Tatoeba challenge (`./nlu/tatoeba_task/`).

+Each of the corresponding directories have their own README.md files which give further specific instructions on how to run the experiments.

-#### Natural Language Generation (`/nlg`)
+#### Natural Language Generation (`./nlg`)

-Machine translation with bibles, the MIT-Haiti Corpus, and KriolMorisiyenMT
+Training an inference scripts for Machine Translation task with the MIT-Haiti corpus, KriolMorisiyenMT and bibles.
+Please note that there is no download script for the set of bibles as the material is copyrighted.

 #### Benchmark Overview